 The downtown area hosts numerous events and festivals throughout the year, such as Victoria’s Inner Harbour Dragon Boat Festival, Symphony Splash, and various holiday celebrations.

-Best places to stay in Downtown Victoria BC without a car:
+Best places to stay in Downtown Victoria BC:

 2. Inner Harbour